AReaL

 README:

-AReaL (Ant Reasoning RL) is an open-source fully asynchronous reinforcement learning training system for large reasoning models developed at the RL Lab, Ant Research.
-Built upon the open-source project ReaLHF, we are fully committed to open-source by providing training details, data, and infrastructure required to reproduce results along with the model itself.
+AReaL is an open-source fully asynchronous reinforcement learning training system for large reasoning and agentic models, developed by the AReaL Team at Ant Group.
+Built upon the open-source project ReaLHF, we are fully committed to open-source principles by providing training details, data, and infrastructure required to reproduce our results along with the models themselves.
 AReaL aims to help everyone build their own AI agents easily and affordably.
 Our team loves milk tea because it's delicious, customizable, and affordable.
-We hope you enjoy our project just like how you enjoy real-world milk tea (cheers).
+We hope you enjoy our project just as you enjoy real-world milk tea (cheers).

 AReaL Highlights